 Sundance is the American independent film market.
 A premiere in U.S. Dramatic Competition positions RECALL as the year's essential American indie—the film that defines a moment.
 This is where A24, Neon, and Focus Features come to acquire.
 Where critics establish consensus.
 Where a film becomes a conversation.

-RECALL fits the Sundance programming sensibility: formally precise, politically engaged, character-driven but not conventional.
-The man-who-sees-patterns-becomes-mayor hook is high-concept enough for trade coverage, but the execution is institutional horror—a grief story disguised as a procedural nightmare.
+RECALL fits the Sundance programming sensibility: character-first, politically engaged, formally precise but not alienating.
+The conspiracy-podcaster-becomes-mayor hook is high-concept enough for trade coverage, but the execution is intimate—a grief story disguised as a thriller.
 Sundance programmers have historically responded to films that weaponize genre conventions against themselves.
-RECALL looks like a whistleblower drama and plays like a horror film where the monster is procedure.
+RECALL looks like a paranoid thriller and plays like a family drama.

 Comparable Precedents